 Selection for the Park Scholarships is a rigorous, three-stage process consisting of application review, regional Semifinal interviews, and on-campus Final Selection Activities.
 Two-thirds of the awards go to NC residents, with the remaining third of the awards given to residents of other states.
 We received more than 2,100 applications for the Park Scholarships Class of 2024.

 The first stage of the selection process is a thorough review of each candidate’s application.
-To be considered for the Park Scholarships, you must submit all materials – including both the application for admission to NC State and the Park Scholarships application – by the dates listed here.
+To be considered for the Park Scholarships, you must submit all materials – including both the application for admission to NC State and the Park Scholarships application – by the dates listed on the right.

 The Park Scholarships Regional Selection Committees review applications of candidates based on their high school locations.
 Committee members read and discuss applications and rate them according to the selection criteria.
-Applicants are then notified of their status no later than December 20.
+Applicants are then notified of their status in mid-December.

 Semifinal interviews comprise the second stage of the selection process.
 Approximately 350-475 candidates are invited to interview with the Regional Selection Committees.
 All candidates who attend high school in North Carolina have in-person interviews.
 Typically, out-of-state candidates who reside near Atlanta, Georgia; Charlotte, North Carolina; Richmond, Virginia; and Washington, D.C. are invited to in-person interviews.
 Other out-of-state candidates interview by video.
 Two to four committee members interview each candidate for 20-30 minutes.
 All Semifinalists are notified of their status by the end of January.

 Final Selection Activities